 Choosing a career is something that requires more than five (5) minutes!
 Too often, when faced with student loans or other pressing problems, we just take the easy route to a job.
 For example, if you majored in liberal arts in college and you have not demonstrated your skills in the real world, you decide to become a teacher.
 It is probably one of the worst reasons to select a profession.
 I think it is one of the reasons there is a huge turnover in the first five (5) years of teaching.

-It is much harder to apply your skills and match your interests in a career particularly if you majored in liberal arts.
+It is much harder to apply your skills and match your interests in a career particularly if you majored in liberal arts than with a science degree like the one here.
 Companies today are not recruiting for liberal arts majors to enter training programs as they did decades ago.
 When you consider employment and the looming student debt repayments, you take the easier route to a job.
 It may be one of the reasons; there is so much turnover in the first years of employment.
 If you turn back the clock to when you start college, it is an excellent time to learn and apply skills.

 Normally, I am talking about planning your future in terms of your financial goals, however career goals are no less important.
 I think you should investigate your interests and career choices in school.
 You can start at anytime.
 Your parents can expose you to their careers and associated careers in elementary school and you can investigate what you like in intermediate or high school.
 I introduced an Introduction to Careers class to my high school students where I brought speakers to inform my students.